dag7dev/awesome-anbernic/README.md

 Also, if you have HDMI output, some users have reported that they've damaged their units while outputting on a HDMI screen and charging at the same time.

-Since this is in doubt, do not attempt to do this.
+Since it is uncertain wether to charge and use HDMI output at the same time or not, do not attempt to do this.

 In any case, the best way to avoid problems is to shut off your console and connect the charger.